Gallery 6: More Viva Macau

 Viva Macau Boeing 767 flight plan Macau to Saigon

-Jeppesen Chart depiction of Jakarta gate coordinates
+Jeppesen Chart: Jakarta gate coordinates

 Viva Macau Boeing 767 wing

-Viva Macau Boeing 767 coach class cabin
+Viva Macau Boeing 767 coach seats

-Viva Macau Boeing 767 business class cabin
+Viva Macau Boeing 767 business class seats

 Viva Macau Boeing 767 Pratt and Whitney engine ehxaust nozzle